BeardyBear/tornado-generic-handlers/README.md

 <h2>More on handlers</h2>
 <p>You'd like to override handlers methods to customize their behaviour. </p>
 <h3>FormHandler</h3>
+<p>A handler that displays a form.
+On error, redisplays the form with validation errors; on success, redirects to a new URL.</p>
 ```python
 class CreatePostHandler(FormHandler):
     template_name = 'create_post.html'